State Agency Sites:

 Wildfire Public Dashboards and Maps

 DTSC’s Public Dashboard mapping system provides critical information to crews on the ground.
 In addition, it displays the latest information regarding DTSC’s cleanup process to keep the public informed.
+In 2017, DTSC launched a mapping tool that is designed both for emergency crews and public use.
+The data input by crews on the ground streamlines DTSC’s cleanup of household hazardous waste and keeps the public updated after each day.

 Camp Fire Response, Butte County and the Town of Paradise